tgstation-operations/awx-playbook/README.md

 postgres_data_directory: /etc/postgres-storage/{{ keycloak_container_name }}
 ```

-This is the data location used for the PostgreSQL database, and consequently could be used for backing up the database.
+This is the on-disk location used for the PostgreSQL database, and consequently could be used for backing up the database.